-The findings form part of the 2016/17 report on the Department’s ‘Benefit Uptake Programme’, which aims to reach people in our society who have been missing out on the benefits they were entitled to and should have been receiving.
+The findings form part of the 2016/17 report on the Department’s Make the Call programme, which aims to reach people in our society who have been missing out on the benefits they were entitled to and should have been receiving.

 The Department provides a dedicated telephone line providing free and confidential advice about benefits and other Government supports such as the Blue Badge scheme and help with dental treatment and eye tests.